rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 ### The MBE parser

-There are two parts to macro expansion: parsing the definition and parsing the invocations.
+There are two parts to MBE expansion: parsing the definition and parsing the invocations.
 Interestingly, both are done by the macro parser.

-Basically, the macro parser is like an NFA-based regex parser.
+Basically, the MBE parser is like an NFA-based regex parser.
 It uses an algorithm similar in spirit to the [Earley parsing algorithm](https://en.wikipedia.org/wiki/Earley_parser).
 The macro parser is defined in [`src/librustc_expand/mbe/macro_parser.rs`][code_mp].